polospeter/Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform-Specialization/README.md

 - Acquire the organizational know-how to implement machine learning.
 - Leverage Google's experience to avoid common pitfalls.

+#### Week 3

+- Analyze data using AI Platform Notebooks and BigQuery
+- Describe computation and storage needs

 ### Course 2: Launching into Machine Learning